MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/create-quote-pdf-sales-professional.md

 Applies to Dynamics 365 for Customer Engagement apps version 9.1.x

-Create a professional looking quote PDF from a standard template that your organization uses.
+Create and share a professional-looking quote PDF from a standard template that your organization uses.

 > [!IMPORTANT]
-> The option to create a PDF and email a quote as a PDF document is only if the administrators have enabled the feature for your organization.
-If you do not see this option, please talk to your system administrator.
+> The **Create PDF** and **Email as PDF** options are available only if your system administrator has enabled the PDF generation capability for your organization.
+If you do not see these options, please talk to your system administrator.

 1. Open a quote record.